min yeshara feldman

 research interests

-intuitive theories about relationships, groups, and social norms.
+intuitive theories about moral rules and social contracts.

 intuitive theories about magic, physics, & fiction.